gavinhoward/bc/manuals/build.md

 The next biggest user is extra math support.
 Without it, the size (with both calculators) is reduced to 117.2 kb (117,168 bytes) with history and 96.6 kb (96,584 bytes) without history.

-The next largest user is signal handling.
-If this is not needed, the size (with both calculators) can be reduced to 121.3 kb (121,288 bytes) with history and extra math support, 104.8 kb (104,784 bytes) without history, 113.1 kb (113,056 bytes) without extra math support, and 92.5 kb (92,456 bytes) without both.

 ## Testing